OpenConext/OpenConext-deploy/README.md

 For installation instructions see [the website](https://docs.vagrantup.com/v2/installation/index.html).

-You will need at least Vagrant 1.7
+You will need at least Vagrant 1.7.
+Do not use Vagrant 1.8.5, which contains a bug that makes that the provisioning fails with the message "Warning: Authentication failure.
+Retrying...".

 To install both with Homebrew: